Kieran-McDonagh/Phys-FE/readme.md

 1. First run `bun install` to install dependencies.

-2. To run the developer server from the frontend, from the frontend root run: `bun run server`
+2. Run the backend server

 3. Then to run the expo app run `bun start`